 There are two connected Charities, Preacher’s Charity (registered number 212127) and Sir Peter Seaman’s Charity (registered number 311101).
 With the consent of the Charity Commission, these Charities are known as the ‘Small Church Charities’.
 The Trustees of the Great Hospital are also Trustees of both of these Charities and both are managed by the Master/ Chief Executive in accordance with the various schemes.

-Dr C A Singh MB ChB DRCOG DHC CGP PGCert
+Dr C A Singh MB ChB MRCGP DRCOG DHC

 Mr W J Walker BSc FRICS